jmilet/jmilet.github.io/_posts/2014-05-20-00-rabbitmq-basics.markdown

 $
 {% endhighlight %}

 Final thoughts.
-Exchanges are the tool that allows that a producer can be decoupled from the queues, while queues are connected to exchanges.
+Exchanges are the tool that allow that a producer can be decoupled from the queues, while queues are connected to exchanges.